neugierde/cantors-attic/docs/Ineffable.md

 If [ $0^\\sharp$](Zero_sharp_ "Zero sharp ") exists, then every Silver indiscernible is ineffable in $L$. {% cite Jech2003 %}

 [Ramsey](Ramsey "Ramsey") cardinals are stationary limits of completely ineffable cardinals, they are weakly ineffable, but the least Ramsey cardinal is not ineffable.
 Ineffable Ramsey cardinals are limits of Ramsey cardinals, because ineffable cardinals are $Π^1\_2$-indescribable and being Ramsey is a $Π^1\_2$-statement.
 The least strongly Ramsey cardinal also is not ineffable, but super weakly Ramsey cardinals are ineffable. $1$-iterable (=weakly Ramsey) cardinals are weakly ineffable and stationary limits of completely ineffable cardinals.
-The least $1$-iterable cardinal is not ineffable. <cite>Gitman2011:RamseyLikeCardinals, HolySchlicht2017:HierarchyRamseylike</cite>
+The least $1$-iterable cardinal is not ineffable. {% cite Gitman2011:RamseyLikeCardinals %}, {% cite HolySchlicht2017:HierarchyRamseylike %}

 ## Relations with other large cardinals